thomasyang44/sko-tech-academy/docs/deploy/operators.md

 /data/daffy/cp4ba/build.sh <your environment>
 ```

-**Take care, this build command is in a different directory to the previous command.**
+==Take care, this build command is in a different directory to the previous ocp build command.==

 As a concrete example, if my environment file is called : acme-demo-env.sh then I would execute the following command:
 ```